TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Continue to improve the new `uib-brand.css`
-  * Parameterise other aspects such as font-size, typeface, varient colours, flexbox & grid spacing. `
-  * Create min version of css.
   * Something similar to the sidebar status panel but segmented.
 Choose number of segments.
   * Make `input[type="color"]` starting colour the brand colour.
 Can only be done via JavaScript.
   * Check `input:valid` pseudo-class defaults
   * Improve input/form elements.
 [Ref](https://developer.mozilla.org/en-US/docs/Web/CSS/:required)
   * Add treeview formatting. [ref](https://iamkate.com/code/tree-views/)
+  * Consider an "Easy Read" variation:
+    * Easy read means:
+      * wide margins
+      * images on the left
+      * larger text (14 to 16pt)
+      * bigger spaces between lines (1.5 spacing in a word processor for example) - already done in the base.
+      * 1 idea per image

 ### Extensions to client Library
   * *New Functions* (all to be callable from Node-RED):
+    * [ ] Show/hide page controls (light/dark, colours, etc. Easy Read option?)
     * [ ] `uibuilder.navigate(locationUrl)` - change page.
 Ensure it works with SPA routers and with anchor links.
     * [ ] `elementExists(selector)`, `elementIsVisible(selector)` -  methods for checking if an element exists on the page and whether it is visible to the user.
     * [ ] `uibuilder.cacheSend()` and `uibuilder.cacheClear()` - send ctrl msgs back to node-red - reinstate in uib-cache fn now we've removed extra ctrl send.
     * [ ] `uibuilder.showLog()` - Add a visible panel on-page to show console.log output.
 Redirects (or maybe copies) uibuilder.log output - possibly also console.log.
 Will need amendments to the uibuilder.log function to give options for output to this and/or back to Node-RED.
-    * [ ] **HARD** `uibuilder.convertToUI(cssSelector)` - convert part/all of the DOM to `_ui` json structure. [ref](https://stackoverflow.com/questions/2303713/how-to-serialize-dom-node-to-json-even-if-there-are-circular-references)
+    * [ ] **HARD - may be impossible?** `uibuilder.convertToUI(cssSelector)` - convert part/all of the DOM to `_ui` json structure. [ref](https://stackoverflow.com/questions/2303713/how-to-serialize-dom-node-to-json-even-if-there-are-circular-references)
     * [ ] ~~`uiUpdate(cssSelector, data)` - mirroring the `uib-update` node's features & allowing easy DOM updates from front-end code as well.~~ Not really needed since if you are already writing front-end code, you can simply use the `uibuilder.ui` function directly.
     * [ ] `uibuilder.socketReconnect()` Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.
+    * [ ] Expand/collapse all details, expand previous/next (with/without collapsing others) buttons. [ref](https://codereview.stackexchange.com/questions/192138/buttons-that-expand-or-collapse-all-the-details-within-the-document)

   * Control from Node-RED.
 Functions to implement:
     * [ ] watchDom(startStop), uiWatch(cssSelector)